genderkit/genderkit/_articles/vaginoplasty.md

 {% endcapture %}
 {% include warning warning=warn %}

-Doing some preparation in advance can help make sure everything goes smoothly during your hospital stay and recovery.
-To help you avoid forgetting to do or buy something we have created a [Getting ready for gender surgeries page]({% link surgery-checklist.md %}).

 ### What should I be aware of?

 The penis and scrotum are completely destroyed in the process of vaginoplasty, as the neovagina (artificially created vagina) is normally surgically constructed out of tissue that has been taken from the penis and/or scrotum.